rodburns/exc-sycl-training/Code_Exercises/Exercise_01_Compiling_with_SYCL/doc.md

 First fetch the tutorial samples from GitHub.

-Clone this repository ensuring that you include sub-modules.
+Clone this repository *ensuring that you include sub-modules*.

 ```
 git clone --recursive https://github.com/codeplaysoftware/syclacademy.git